Glossary of Terms

 External Examiner

-External examiners are employed by the University to verify the standards of the University’s awards and to ensure that the assessment process is sound and is fairly and consistently operated in line with its Regulations.
-More information.
+External examiners are employed by the University to verify the standards of the University’s awards.
+They ensure that the assessment process is sound, and is being fairly and consistently operated in line with the regulations.

 Fitness to Practise

-This is a requirement related to registration and employment with a number of professional bodies, further information can be found here, or check our Student Code of Conduct and Adjudication Procedure.
+This is a requirement related to registration and employment with a number of professional bodies.
+Further information can be found here, or within our Student Code of Conduct and Adjudication Procedure.

 Fitness to Study

-This is a requirement related to registration and continuation of your course and further details can be found here: Fitness to Study Policies and Procedures.
+This is a requirement related to registration and continuation of your course.
+Further details can be found here

 Freedom of Information

-Gives members of the public the right to request access to information, and places obligations on the University on how it must respond to requests for information.
+Gives members of the public the right to request access to information, and places obligations on the University on how it must respond.
 More information can be found here.

 GTC

-The General Teaching Council for England ceased to exist from 01 April 2012 and was replaced by the Teaching Agency and subsequently the National College for Teaching and Leadership.
-Please see the entry below for further information.
+The General Teaching Council for England ceased to exist from 01 April 2012 and was replaced by the Teaching Agency and subsequently the National College for Teaching and Leadership which was discontinued in 2018.
+It's functions have been absorbed by a new Teaching Regulation Agency within the Department of Education.

-Wales, Scotland and Northern Ireland all have their own General Teaching Councils which are still in operation.
+Scotland (www.gtcs.org.uk) and Northern Ireland (www.gtcni.org.uk) have their own General Teaching Councils which are still in operation

 Harvard Referencing System

-The system used within the University of Cumbria, please see this page for more information.
+The referencing system used within the University of Cumbria.
+Please see this page for more information.

 Health and Care Professions Council

 The regulator set up to protect the public and keep a central register of those qualified and able to practise as health professionals within specified health professions.
-Their website is www.hpc-uk.org.
+Further information is available at their website www.hpc-uk.org.

 ICON

-This is the name of your online student record, please see our ICON webpage for further information about functionality and information provided by this.
+This is the name of your online student record.
+Please see our ICON webpage for further information about functionality and information.

 Intercalation

-To suspend your studies from your course for a period of time.
+To suspend your studies for a period of time.
 Please see Changes to your Course for further information.

 Late Submission